m0n0x41d/m0n0x41d.github.io/_posts/2023-10-02-Python's-concurrency.md

 Python (CPython and PyPy) has a thing called GIL, it is, actually thred-lock/mutex, which ensures that only one thread controls python interpreter at a time.

-> Other python implementations like Jython, IronPython, PyPy, etc, don’t have GIL.
+> Other python implementations like Jython, IronPython, etc, don’t have GIL.
 And treat threds differently.

 Thus, it limits the multi-thread execution “inside” Python, allowing only one thread to run at a time in a single Python process.
 This is a saviour from the race conditions with memory allocations, but con is that two threds can't use same core simultaneously.